Basque Waist Wedding Dresses

 If you’ve been bridal gown shopping, you know the Basque waist is having a moment.
 Well, more than a moment, because this silhouette offers for some the equivalent of a wedding gown unicorn: flattering, dramatic, and represents everything we love about classic wedding dress design.

-What is a Basque-Waist Dress?
+What is a Basque Waist Dress?

-Basque Waist vs. Dropped Waist: Which Style Flatters More?
+Basque Waist vs. Dropped Waist

-The History of the Basque-Waist Dress
+The History of Basque Waist Dresses

 Despite its name, this design has nothing to do with the Basque people of northern Spain and southwestern France, nor does it have anything to do (sadly) with a delicious type of cheesecake.
 Instead, the term refers to a mid-nineteenth-century dress that was fashionable among Victorian women.